visipedia/iwildcam_comp/readme.md

 }

 detection{
-  # bounding boxes are in absolute, floating-point coordinates, with the origin at the upper-left
+  # bounding boxes are in normalized, floating-point coordinates, with the origin at the upper-left
   'bbox' : [x, y, width, height],
   # note that the categories returned by the detector are not the categories in the WCS dataset
   'category': str,